 - Possession of a valid driver’s license

-- Preference is granted to applicants with a Certified Emergency Manager accreditation
+- Preference is granted to applicants with a Certified Emergency Manager credential.

 The Nevada DEM offers state sponsored courses and provides courses from federal agencies as well.
 These emergency management classes in Nevada may include: